dnguyen800/jekyll-TeXt-theme/_media/home-theater.md

 ### Considerations before buying a smart TV

-> - The brand you select will limit your media service options.
+> - **The brand you select will limit your streamin media options**.
 Fire TVs don’t support Youtube and Youtube TV.
 Roku TVs seems to support everything.
-> - Does the TV support HDMI-CEC and ARC or its successor, eARC?
-Does it support advanced CEC functions, like arrow keys, or play/pause?
+> - **Does the TV support HDMI-CEC and ARC or its successor, eARC?** Does it support advanced CEC functions, like arrow keys, or play/pause?

 ### What you get with a Smart TV